hkqiu/Unified_ML4Polymers/README.md

 [src](https://github.com/HKQiu/Unified_ML4Polymers/tree/main/src): The Python file and configuration file for t-SNE analysis.

+By the way, our trained model is stored at this [repo](https://huggingface.co/hkqiu/PolyNC).

 # Q&A
 Because the model files are slightly large, they cannot be uploaded to GitHub.
 We are happy to send them to interested people via email(hkqiu@ciac.ac.cn).
 Since the development of polymers is an issue of concern to polymer scientists, in order to facilitate everyone's use, we are developing a [Hugging Face playground](https://huggingface.co/spaces/hkqiu/AI4P) for PolyNC so that it can be used without local deployment.
 Stay tuned!🤗